-With this in mind, the ABC facility is a smoke-free environment.
-For the convenience and comfort of all campus users, we have created a designated outside smoking area behind the college building.
+The ABC facility is a smoke-free environment.
+For the convenience and comfort of all campus users, a designated outside smoking area is located behind the college building.
 Alcohol and non-medical cannabis are not permitted on campus.

 ABC's Policy on Tobacco, Alcohol, and Cannabis is available in the Community Life Guide, which students receive when they begin their studies at ABC, as well as at the beginning of each new academic year.